Dennisbed1234/Leads-Node.js2026/NODE_JS_REBUILD_PLAN.md

-# 🚀 Raj Leader Generator: Pure Node.js Implementation Plan
+# 🚀 DaddyG Leader Generator: Pure Node.js Implementation Plan

-This is the master plan for building the **Raj Leader Generator** as a brand new, high-performance project using **100% Node.js**.
+This is the master plan for building the **DaddyG Leader Generator** as a brand new, high-performance project using **100% Node.js**.

 **Goal:** Eliminate PHP/Python dependencies.
 Build a single, fast, and reliable application that extracts **ALL** available business leads (unlimited scrolling) using a unified JavaScript stack.